wadegamache/Azure-SOC-Honeynet/README.md

 ![image](https://github.com/wadegamache/Azure-SOC-Honeynet/assets/171600915/f230e3f4-76a0-4ad5-a895-9a90e096b636)

-## Introduction
+## Introduction and Objective

-In this project, I built a mini honeynet in Azure and ingested log sources from various resources into a Log Analytics workspace.
-Those logs were then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, applied some security controls to harden the environment, measured metrics for another 24 hours, then showed the results below.
-The metrics that were measured are:
+In this project, I created a mini honeynet in the Microsoft Azure platform.
+The honeynet consisted of various resources completely open and vulnerable to the public internet.
+The goal was to capture and analyze logs from these sources and aggregate them to a Log Analytics Workspace.
+Microsoft Sentinel was then deployed to leverage these logs to build attack maps, trigger alerts, and create incidents.
+Security metrics were measured in this insecure environment for 24 hours.
+I then applied security controls to harden the environment, including NIST 800-53.
+The same security metrics were measured for another 24 hours, within the hardened environment.
+The objective was to compare the results and understand the effectiveness and importance of proper controls and regulatory standards.
+The metrics analyzed were:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)